Vegan Chocolate Chunk Cookies

 Storage / reheating

 Store in tupperware for 2-3 days.
-I believe you can freeze the dough as well, more info on the ORIGINAL BLOG POST HERE!
+You can also freeze the dough for up to 3 months.

 Other sweet treats!